 Here's a plan

-Do these five things and you are 95% of the way there.
-Most people don't get that far.
-We call this the 5/95 plan.
+Do these five things and you are most of the way there:

 1) Protect yourself and your family from catastrophic loss